frdel/agent-zero/docs/installation.md

 <img src="res/setup/image-18.png" alt="conda env" height="200"/>
 <br><br>

+> [!IMPORTANT]
-> ⚠️ If you open a new terminal window, you will need to activate the environment with "conda activate a0" again for that window.
+> If you open a new terminal window, you will need to activate the environment with
+> "conda activate a0" again for that window.

 5. Install requirements using **"pip"**.
 Pip is a Python package manager.
 We can install all required packages from requirements.txt file using command:
 ~~~